 When conducting field studies it is extremely important to document everything you do and see that may be relevant to the data you collect.
 If you are hired to conduct a study, your employer will want a copy of your field notes.
 A field notebook is a public record, which means it may be scrutinized closely.
 It is important to develop the skills of taking careful, accurate, complete, neat, and well-organized notes.
 Therefore, maintaining your personal field notebook will be an essential part of this class and is worth 10% of your grade.
 Record all information from field outings and focal observations in real time.

 Copied over notes are easily identifiable and will NOT be accepted.
-The field notebook marking scheme is found on the following page.
-You will submit an electronic version of your notebook to Brightspace on Day 14.
-You will also submit an eBird Checklist for every field outing, and a final eBird Checklist Report on Day 12, together worth 5% of your final grade.
-Further instructions for submissions will be made available on Brightspace.
+The field notebook grading rubric can be found on Brightspace.
+You will submit an electronic version of your notebook to Brightspace on Day 15.
+As an appendix to your field notebook, you will also submit an eBird Checklist through the eBird smartphone app for every field outing, and a final eBird Checklist Report on Day 12.
+Further details and instructions for submissions will be made available on Brightspace.